-This recipe must be one of my best ice creams I have ever made.
-Creamy, sweet and delicious; perfect for this time of the year.
+This recipe must be one of the best ice creams I have ever made.
+Creamy, sweet, and delicious; perfect for this time of the year.
 Homemade blueberry custard ice cream topped with a generous serving of fresh blue dynamos is the perfect summer dessert.

 The story of summer is told in berries, from blueberries to strawberries to blackberries to raspberries all great, tasty summer fruits and treats.

 Making homemade blueberry custard ice cream is easy and very rewarding.
-Every scoop is awesome, making it difficult not to eat the whole batch in one setting.
+Every scoop is awesome, making it difficult not to eat the whole batch in one sitting.

 Homemade Blueberry Custard Ice Cream: